 25% think that unity in racial and religious diversity is a key part of our Singaporean identity

-It is good to be happy about how much we have progressed as a nation.
+It is good to be happy about how much we have progressed as a multi-racial nation.
 However, if current events happening in the world are any indication, we should continue paying attention to race issues here.
 While there is much to celebrate about our incredible diversity, we still have some areas for improvement.
 For example, one of our quick polls revealed that 48% of respondents felt that they have been treated differently because of their race.
 This shows that racism is an ongoing social issue in Singapore and that Singaporeans will have to keep working towards racial harmony.

 As Singapore continues to become a more racially and religiously diverse country, there are 2 effective methods that we can use to ensure that harmony is maintained here.
 They are through educating future generations and having conversations with our friends and family.

-In the area of education, while racial and religious acceptance is taught in Singapore schools through the National Education syllabus, it should also continue at home!
+In the area of education, while racial and religious acceptance is taught in Singapore schools through the National Education syllabus, respecting multi-racialism should also continue at home!
 Parents can discuss with their children about our amazing racial and religious diversity.
 What better way to do that than through Singaporeans’ favourite pastime of eating?
 As your family enjoys the variety of cuisines we have in Singapore, let them know that it is because of our racial diversity that we can do so!
-In this way, future generations will grow up with values of acceptance and be thankful for our multicultural society.
+In this way, future generations will grow up with values of acceptance and be thankful for our multi-racial society.

 Secondly, having conversations about race and religion with our family and friends will help us have a deeper appreciation of our diversity.
 These conversations can range from understanding the meaning behind different religious festivals to learning about how the different races live in Singapore.
 This will also help to create stronger bonds with people of different races!
 Further, you can also take part in online surveys about race and religion.
 Your opinions will help in understanding race relations in Singapore and even provide feedback on which areas we can improve on.